 VN - I play most often on the right

-PM - Do your experience / skills as a handball guard help you paddle?
+PM - Does your experience / qualities as a handball goalkeeper help you to padel?

 VN - Yes, a little in terms of placements and reading trajectories and I'm not afraid to be turned on! lol

 PM - What are your strengths at padel?
 What do you find most difficult in this sport?

 VN - I listen to my partner.
 I don't really have any strong points but I try not to have big weak points either even if the strong smashes to get the ball off the court are difficult for me.

-PM - Have you ever attended professional circuit padel matches in Spain?
+PM - Have you ever attended padel of the professional circuit in Spain?
 (World Padel Tour)

 VN - No, but I should like it.

-PM - As you know the padel is very developed in Spain with nearly 4 millions of practitioners.
+PM - As you know padel is very developed in Spain with nearly 4 million practitioners.
 Do you think the padel could experience the same success one day in France?